- > MacBook Air

 The Mac game library is growing, especially since the launch of the Mac App Store and the announcement of SteamVR support at WWDC 2017.
 Plus, the ability to install Windows via Boot Camp on a Mac means Mac gamers can run Windows games too.

-If you want to buy a MacBook for gaming, then we'd recommend the (unfortunately most expensive) 15in MacBook Pro.
-It's got AMD Radeon Pro 555X or 560X graphics card with 4GB VRAM, which should enable it to provide the best performance out of all of the MacBooks available, even beating some Mac desktops.
+If you want to buy a MacBook for gaming, then we'd recommend the (unfortunately most expensive) 16in MacBook Pro.
+It's got an AMD Radeon Pro 5300M or 5500M graphics card with 4GB VRAM (upgradable to 8GB), which should enable it to provide the best performance out of all of the MacBooks available, even beating some Mac desktops.

 However, even the Intel graphics in the 13in MacBook Pro models could be sufficient for your gaming needs.
 The Intel Iris Plus Graphics 655 in the 2018/2019 13in models should be plenty fast enough for many of today's games, though don't expect to use the highest quality settings.
 You also have the option of an external eGPU - that could cost you around $699/£599, and you can buy one from Apple here.
 (Read about how to use an eGPU with your Mac.)